The purpose of the BEd (Intermediate Phase Teaching) [Grades 4 to 6] is to produce teachers who are competent to teach in this particular phase.

 - Disclaimer: This publication contains information about regulations and programmes of the University of Pretoria.
 Amendments to or updating of the information may be effected from time to time without prior notification.
 The accuracy, correctness or validity of the information contained here is therefore not guaranteed by the University at any given time and is always subject to verification.
 The user is kindly requested to verify the correctness of the information with the University at all times.
 Failure to do so will not give rise to any claim or action of any nature against the University by any party whatsoever.

-- The following persons will be considered for admission: candidates who are in possession of a certificate that is deemed by the University to be equivalent to the required Grade 12 certificate with university endorsement; candidates who are graduates from another tertiary institution or have been granted the status of a graduate of such an institution; and candidates who are graduates of another faculty at the University of Pretoria.
+- The following persons will be considered for admission: Candidates who are in possession of a certificate that is deemed by the University to be equivalent to the required National Senior Certificate with university endorsement; candidates who are graduates from another tertiary institution or have been granted the status of a graduate of such an institution; and candidates who are graduates of another faculty at the University of Pretoria.

 - Life Orientation is excluded when calculating the APS.